 In the process of responding to the issue that brings you to seek assistance, there are four wellness outcomes that we will pursue together:

 - Connection: engaging in caring relationships with ourselves and those who matter to us;

 - Empowerment: engaging with our experience (emotions, thoughts, sensations, etc.) and our world with a sense of competence and importance;

 - Purpose: engaging with our community in a way that contributes to their wellness;

-- Meaning: engaging in life guided by our values and knowing who we are in the universe.
+- Wisdom: engaging in life guided by our values and knowing who we are in the universe.

 The first two of these, together, are often called self-worth—the feeling that we are of value.
 The second two guide us to live a worthwhile life—one that is valuable to the world.

 Darien Thira is a registered psychologist (CPBC #2040) who is therapist, clinical supervisor for other therapists, and facilitator of workshops (related to wellness, grief and trauma healing, suicide, “addiction” and related fields).
 He is also an adjunct faculty member at Adler University where he teaches courses on psychotherapy and social justice.

 He works with Indigenous communities and mental health-related programs across the country and with various substance-misuse related Healing Centres.
 He has served for several years each as: a clinician with adults at substance-related Healing Centres, with youth at Child and Youth Mental Health, and as a crisis Counsellor at the Vancouver Crisis Centre.
 As well he served as the Director of Community Education and Professional Development at the Vancouver Crisis Centre.
 He has created several prevention programs related to suicide and crisis response that have been used by more than 250 programs world-wide.
 His doctoral dissertation related to resilience and he was involved in further resilience research at the University of British Columbia.
 Darien has presented workshops at many local, provincial, national conferences, and international conferences in Canada, the United States, and Australia.